The count continues: Fresno County’s election results are still being processed

 FRESNO COUNTY, Calif.
-(KGPE) – Although some candidates are showing significant leads in Fresno County, it may be too soon to call the races.
+(KSEE) – Although some candidates are showing significant leads in Fresno County, it may be too soon to call the races.

 Fresno County Clerk Brandi Orth said the next update on the election results will be this Friday at 3 p.m.